 • We say someone has ‘two strikes against him’ when he starts out with disadvantages.
 If there are already two strikes against a team, a batter has much less chance of reaching home base and scoring a point.

 Unless he hits a home run, he will depend on the next player(s) to have a chance to reach home base.
 If any one of them is put ‘out,’ all the runners left on bases lose their positions and their chance to score.

-• When someone ‘drops the ball,’ they lose an opportunity or sale they should have gotten—as when a baseman or outfielder catches a ball and then drops it, allowing the opposing team to get safely to base or even home.
+• When someone ‘drops the ball,’ they lose an opportunity or sale they should have gotten.
+It's like when a baseman or outfielder catches a ball and then drops it.
+That usually gives the opposing players time to reach the next base or even get home.

 • ‘Out in left field’ (or ‘way off base’) both mean something far from normal—often a very wrong, even wild, idea.

 • A ‘rain check’ is now a note a store gives customers when a sale item runs out.
 It allows a customer to buy the item for the sale price after the sale is over.